 Left: Different image pairs may result in obvious offset when extracting 3D information

-Right: Pix4Dmapper Pro’s rayCloud displays the 3D object space from all corresponding images
+Right: Pix4Dmapper’s rayCloud displays the 3D object space from all corresponding images

 In Pix4D’s rayCloud, the displayed 3D point cloud is intersected from multiple images instead of one picked image pair.
 Users can easily assess the calibration result by checking reprojection errors displayed in the properties panel.
 They can then add manual tie points in the region with larger errors by marking and adjusting the positions on corresponding images.
 The inserted manual tie point will be displayed in real-time in rayCloud.